 How They Work Together

-What we are seeing in the 2022 workplace is a large focus on only the first piece—diversity.
+In the 2023 workplace, we see a large focus on only the first piece—diversity.
 More minorities and underrepresented groups are being hired and brought into organizations than ever before.
 This is wonderful, as more backgrounds and people are being represented in the workplace.
-What leaders need to remember is that adding more diversity doesn’t automatically lead to positive outcomes without additional support.
+Leaders need to remember that adding more diversity doesn’t automatically lead to positive outcomes without additional support.
 Fully embracing and creating an environment of inclusion is crucial and very necessary for the functionality of the workplace.
 In order for all employees to feel a sense of belonging, they need to feel heard, supported, respected, and given equal opportunities to participate and contribute.
 Oftentimes this involves reshaping power dynamics, leadership teams, and tone at the top.

 Measuring Levels of Workplace Diversity, Inclusion, and Belonging